6 Keys to Stop Complaining and Blaming at Work

 And this doesn’t only happen in the workplace.
 People carry convenience-sized CBD with them wherever they go.

 In some companies, teams spend their time fighting one another, wasting time and energy, instead of fighting their competitors.

 For some people, complaining is a way of life, blaming others in good times and bad.
 For most of us, we can fall into this pattern under stress, sometimes not realizing where we are.

 It’s critical for leaders to be positive and proactive during change.
-Here are a few tips for dealing with CBD in yourself and others:
+Here are six keys for dealing with CBD in yourself and others: